hakillha/YX_public_docs/README.md

 @DATASETS.register_module
 class FTDataset_det_exclude_p(CocoDataset):
-    # Note the order of this set should follow the category id of your coco file
+    # Note the order of this set should be consistent with the category id of your COCO file
     CLASSES = ('i', 'panel', 'sc', 'tl', 'w')
 ```

 Import this class in `${MMDET_ROOT}\datasets\__init__.py` then you can use it in your config files and train on your own data.

-Followings are the keyword-value that you generally would care about in the config files.
+Followings are the keyword-value that you generally would care about in the config files:

 >**`dataset_type`** : The aforementioned custom dataset class;
 **`data_root`** : The root directory of the data.